Boriswaikin/word-news-portal/README.md

 https://www.youtube.com/watch?v=eP3LKQn7Gdk&ab_channel=JerryWei

 ## Important Notes!!!
-**We have successfully deployed the server API and database, but are unable tp deploy the client API** <br>
+**We have successfully deployed the server API and database, but are unable to deploy the client API** <br>
-When trying to deploy our web client, we got error 426 when using our newsAPI to fetch the news.
-As the free plan of newsAPI we used does not allow us to send request from browser in production mode.
+When trying to deploy our web client, we got error 426 from the external API - News API.
+As the free plan of News API does not allow us to send request from browser in production mode.
+Unfortunately, the home page does not display any content as it supposes to.
 If you want to test our client website, please create a .env file in the client folder, and include the following configurations:

   ```
   REACT_APP_API_URL=https://cs5610assignment3.ue.r.appspot.com/